RedisLabs/redislabs-docs/content/ri/using-redisinsight/add-instance.md

          - `host:port`
     - **Port**: The port your Redis database is available on.
 The default port for Redis is `6379`.
     - **Name**: A name for your Redis database.
 It does not have to match the name of the database in the Redis cluster.
     - **Username**: The username, if your database is ACL enabled, otherwise leave this field empty.
-(If you installed RedisInsight via Docker, see [Securing your database](#securing-your-database).)
+(If you plan to share RedisInsight across multiple users within the same project, you can can enforce reentry of database usernames and passwords.
+For more information, see [Secure database](../secure-database).
     - **Password**: The password, if any, for your Redis database.
        If your database doesn't require a password, leave this field empty.
     - **Use TLS**: If your Redis database uses TLS to connect with clients, select this option.